jacecotton/viewable/README.md

 Effects perform imperative operations (like setting up or reconfiguring timers, observers, DOM queries, etc.) in response to state changes.
 Unlike the view, effects live in the class and have access to live state, as they *are* intended for side effects.

 Effects should return callback functions used for teardown/cleanup.
 These callbacks will always be invoked before the effect itself reruns, as well as in `disconnectedCallback`.
 This can help prevent memory leaks and reverse side effects.

-### Higher order concepts
-#### Directives
-Directives are bundles of state and lifecycle logic that can be reused across multiple views.
-They can be used as virtual components.
-Use `lit/directive` to create them.

-#### Controllers
-Controllers are bundles of state and lifecycle logic that can be reused across multiple custom element classes.
-They're a composable alternative to mixins.

-No solution yet.
-Currently exploring abstracting a base class that both `Viewable` and a hypothetical `Controller` class extend, which orchestrates state and action collection, and view and effect orchestration.
-Unsure exactly what this will look like, because controller members need to be namespaced separately from the host members, but the view and effects need flat references.

 ### Core principles
 * **Separation of concerns** — Class = behavior and imperative operations, view = UI description.